Deploy a migration infrastructure

 Set up policies

-The Azure Policy service evaluates your resources, scanning for those not compliant with the policy definitions you have in place.
-For example, you might have a policy that only allows certain types of VMs, or requires resources to have a specific tag.
+The Azure Policy service evaluates your resources by scanning for those not compliant with policy definitions.
+For example, you might have a policy that only allows certain types of VMs or requires resources to have a specific tag.

 Policies specify a policy definition, and a policy assignment specifies the scope in which a policy should be applied.
 The scope can range from a management group to a resource group.
 Learn about creating and managing policies.

-- It wants to limit VM SKUs to approved SKUs only.
+Central US regions only.
+It also wants a policy to limit VM SKUs to approved SKUs only.
 The intention is to ensure that expensive VM SKUs aren't used.

 Limit resources to regions